 Louis C. Moser Playground

-This park is named to honor the achievements of Jackson Heights community activist Louis C. Moser (1904-1983).
-Moser is best remembered for the creation of the North Queens Home Owners’ Civic Association located in Jackson Heights, founded in 1941 with only ten families.
+This park is being re-named to honor the achievements of Jackson Heights community activist Louis C. Moser (1904-1983).
+Moser is best remembered for the creation of the North Queens Home Owners’ Civic Association, founded in 1941 with only ten families.
 The group focused its efforts on preserving the residential character of northern Queens by preventing over-development and defending the rights and interests of homeowners.
 Moser also promoted both pedestrian and motorist safety in Jackson Heights; he successfully petitioned for the installation of safety lighting on sidewalks and traffic lights in his community.
 By the time of Moser’s death, 700 families belonged to the North Queens Homeowners Civic Association.
 Throughout his 42 years of civic service, Moser staunchly supported the proliferation and maintenance of parks and playgrounds in Jackson Heights.
 Prior to this, the park was named for the Bulova watch company, which gifted the site to the City.

 - NYC PARKS COMPLETES $1.87 MILLION RENOVATION OF LOUIS C. MOSER PLAYGROUND IN JACKSON HEIGHTS